 3. Residential Property

-The popular real estate investment is purchasing a home and living in it.
+The popular real estate investment is purchasing a home and living in it, whether that’s a new build home from a builder like berkshomes.com or a home that’s been around for a while and been well lived-in over the years.
 This is the most common type of real estate investment and is an excellent way to get ongoing when you’re just getting started with investing in real estate.
 This is any residential property, such as a condominium, house, or apartment building.
+You can have these properties rented like the ones in the apartments for rent in San Antonio.
 A good property investment expert should be able to guide you with the type of residential property according to your budget and preferences.

 Focus on residential real estate as your principal source of wealth.
 It has had the highest market growth in the past, but it also has the most acceptable rental stability.
 Later on, you may want to create a distinct commercial portfolio.
 You could invest in commercial real estate when your equity and cash flow are solid.